bcrant/briancrantdotcom/content/lyrics/album_two/lunar_lander.md

 show the world what her love feels like

 VERSE 3
+She’s got a heart like John Hancock’s signature
+She’s Intergalactic Shampoo and the Human Conditioner

-She's got a heart of gold and a smile to melt,
+She's got-a-heart-of-gold – and a smile to melt
 She's the only gem you can't find in the asteroid belt

+PRE CHORUS
-She's out of this world, I'm trying to keep up,
+She's out of this world, I try to keep up
 She calls me buzz lightyear when she wants my love

-PRE CHORUS
-So many atriums, so little time
-I'm gonna orbit her heart til it knows that it's mine orbit her heart til it knows that it's mine

 CHORUS
 I want her heart to fill the whole night's sky